yasserqureshi1/Chatbot-for-COVID19/README.md

 - Automated patient monitoring (teleoperated by medical staff)
 - Distribute hand sanitizer/masks

-My role was to create a Chatbot that will ask specific symptom related questions.
+In this repository is the Chatbot that will perfrom automated patient monitoring by asking specific symptom related questions.
 It would dictate questions and either take responses via voice or hand movement.
-Purpose is to reduce contact with the victims of the virus.
+Purpose of this is to reduce contact with the victims of the virus, so to not spread the virus.

+The data collected can then be used to understand the patients symptoms throughout the stay at the hospital and thus understand when a patient is recovering.
+The chatbot includes a timeseries plot as well as sentiment analysis so to understand if the patient is generally feeling better or not.